Rhoban/SSL-Electronics/README.md

 ## Components

+You can find most of the component source in the `FARNELL` attribute of each component.

 ### Main board

 ### Connectors

 * JST-ZH 2 pin connector + cables
-* JST-XH 6 pins connector for kicker board
+* JST-XH 7 pins connector for kicker board
 * XT-60 connector (same as wire connector)

 #### Maple mini